dragoncoder047/aelith/ROADMAP.md

 ## DONE

+* [X] Add indication when button is being pressed in control hints (for streams and stuff...)
 * [X] Change call/cc controls to not have simple radius, you click on objects to select or deselect them
   * [X] special kind of line to show what it is about to capture
 * [X] add wibbly line graphics to the continuations